GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex10_viruses.md

 Key outputs from *VirSorter2* include:

-- `mgss-final-viral-combined.fa`: fasta file of identified viral sequences
+- `mgss-final-viral-combined.fa`: FASTA file of identified viral sequences
 - `mgss-final-viral-score.tsv`: table with score of each viral sequences across groups and a few more key features, which can also be used for further filtering
 - `mgss-for-dramv/`: files to be used as input to *DRAM-v* for gene prediction and annotation (we will be running *DRAM-v* later today during the gene annotation session)